 Federal Work-Study Research Assistantship (RA) Program

-Are you a faculty/staff member looking for a research assistant?
-OR
+Are you a faculty/staff member looking for a research assistant or are you an undergraduate student receiving Federal Student Aid?

-The Office of Student Scholarship, Creative Activities and Research (OSCAR) and the Office of Community Engagement and Civic Learning (CECiL) have corrdinated with the Office of Student Financial Aid to utilize Federal Work-study aid to fund undergraduate research assistants for faculty and staff.
+The Office of Student Scholarship, Creative Activities and Research (OSCAR) and Mason Impact have coordinated with the Office of Student Financial Aid to use Federal Work-study aid to fund undergraduate research assistants for faculty and staff.

-The goal is to expand opportunities for students within their field of study, while giving faculty FREE research support.
-The students are paid by OSCAR and the Office of Financial Aid to work on a research project that faculty need completed.
-Examples include clearning up survey data, completing a literature review, or researching best practices.
+The goal is to expand opportunities for students with economic need to participate in research within their field of study.
+In addition, giving faculty FREE research support funded by OSCAR and the Office of Financial Aid.
+Projects can be varied in scope, for example, students could participate in cleaning up survey data, completing a literature review, or assisting with an art installation.

 How to Post a Position:

-Detailed instructions are available on the On-Campus Job Description Form.
+For detailed instructions see the On-Campus Job Description Form.

 All positions must give the students direct experience with research or scholarship at a level that is consistent with the student's skills and interests.
 These are not secretarial or other administrative support positions.

-A good position description will be written in nontechnical language geared toward undergraduate studnets and include:
+A good position description will be written in nontechnical language geared toward undergraduate students and include:

 - 2-5 sentences describing the project/research goals